Danielperezparada/customerJoke/README.md

 ## Instructions:

 The porpoise of this document is to explain the instructions to install and execute the customerJoke Api.
-It can run in your own machine as local or in a docker container using docker-compose.
+It can runs in your own machine as local or in a docker container using docker-compose.

 ### Local

-To be able to work in local you must have a MongoDB instance up and runing in your local machine with this specifications:
+To be able to work in local you must have a MongoDB instance up and runing in your local machine with these specifications:

 ```sh
 hostName: "localhost"